IBM/watson-assistant-slots-intro/doc/source/Container.md

 * Identify the external port your pod is listening on:

 > Note: The Dockerfile determines the port that the container listens on using the `EXPOSE <port>` command.
-Kubernetes maps this a publicly addressable port:
+Kubernetes maps this to a publicly addressable port:

 ```
 $ kubectl get services $KUBE_SERVICE